-Description Prescriptio Days Supply Criteria

-Anti-Infectives, Nitrofurantoin Nitrofurantoin >90 days

-other Nitrofurantoin macrocrystals-

-macrocrystals monohydrate

-Nonbenzodiazepine Eszopiclone Zolpidem >90 days
+Description Ρ rescription Days Supply Criteria Anti-Infectives, other Nitrofurantoin Nitrofurantoin macrocrystals Nitrofurantoin macrocrystals- monohydrate >90 days Nonbenzodiazepine hypnotics Eszopiclone Zaleplon Zolpidem >90 days

-hypnotics Zaleplon

 NUMERATOR NOTE: Some high-risk medications are not included in this specific measure but should be avoided above a specified average daily dose.
 These medications are listed in Table 3.
 To calculate an average daily dose multiply the quantity of pills ordered by the dose of each pill and divide by the days supply.
-For example, a prescription for a 30-days supply of digoxin containing 15 pills, 0.250 mg each pill, has an average daily dose of 1.125 mg.
+For example, a prescription for a 30-days supply of digoxin containing 15 pills, 0.250 mg each pill, has an average daily dose of 0.125 mg.

-Table 3 - High-Risk Medications With Average Daily Dose Criteria
+Table 3 - DAE-C: High-Risk Medications With Average Daily Dose Criteria